-- " Thousands of acres of wetlands around the Bay are being restored. - " Total urban water use in the Bay Area is 20 percent below where it was in 1986, while the population has increased by 20 percent. - " From 2001 to 2010, use of recycled water has increased by 50 percent. - " Levels of copper and nickel in the Bay have been reduced by almost 50 percent. - " Beneficial reuse of dredged material has increased significantly.
+- " Thousands of acres of wetlands around the Bay are being restored. - " Total urban water use in the Bay Area is 20 percent below where it was in 1986, while the population has increased by 20 percent. - " From 2001 to 2010, use of recycled water has increased by 50 percent. - " Levels of copper and nickel in the Bay have been reduced by almost 50 percent. - " We have seen a significant increase in the beneficial reuse of dredged material.